 The retail rate impact was calculated by comparing a non-renewable generation and purchased power portfolio to a RES-compliant portfolio with sufficient renewable resources to achieve the renewable standards.
-For each year of the 2016-2018 RES Compliance Plan period, the retail rate impact is limited to a maximum of 1% of the 10-year average non-RES compliant revenue requirement.
-GMO has presumed that the solar requirements will be met with SRECs transferred from qualified customer-generator's operational solar electric systems as a condition of receiving the solar rebate.
+For each year of the 2017-2019 RES Compliance Plan period, the retail rate impact is limited to a maximum of 1% of the 10-year average non-RES compliant revenue requirement.
+GMO has presumed that the solar requirements will be met primarily with SRECs transferred from qualified customer-generator's operational solar electric systems as a condition of receiving the solar rebate.

 GMO has performed this rate impact calculation in accordance with the methodology as required by the RES rules.
-Case No. ET-2014-0059.
-That Commission order, which is final and non-appealable, also provided that 1) GMO could suspend payment of solar rebates after making solar rebate payments of at least \$50 million after August 31, 2012 (which GMO has done), and 2) the retail rate impact methodology was still a matter in dispute among stakeholders and would be the subject of a future rulemaking proceeding (which has not yet
+The Commission's order in Case No. ET-2014-0059, which is final and non-appealable, also provided that 1) GMO could suspend payment of solar rebates after making solar rebate payments of at least \$50 million after August 31, 2012 (which GMO has done), and 2) A consistent retail rate impact methodology is still in dispute among stakeholders but methods have been used within respective cases to address for each company.

+.
 GMO asserts that the RES rules' methodology does not present an accurate and complete picture of the retail rate impact of GMO's spending on renewables for the following reasons: